jadeallencook/Deseret-Interactives/readme.md

 ### Creating A New Interactive

-To create a new interactive, start by generating a script in "src/scripts/my-interactive.js" and stylesheet in "src/styles/my-interactive.scss" with the same name.
+To create a new interactive, start by generating a script in "src/scripts/my-interactive.js" and a stylesheet in "src/styles/my-interactive.scss" with the same name.
 In the newly created script file, export your interactive as a function.

 ```js
     export default function MyInteractive(container, otherPatameters) {}